NaitikDalwadi/naitikdalwadi.github.io/_projects/7_Underwater_Robot.md

 ---
 name: Underwater Robot
-tools: [Solidworks, Additive Manufacturing (Fused Deposition Modeling), Arduino Nano, ESP 32]
+tools: [Solidworks, 3D Printing (Fused Deposition Modeling), Arduino Nano, ESP 32]
 image: https://naitikdalwadi.github.io/assets/images/underwater_thumbnail.png
 description: It is a 3-DoF underwater robot powered by an onboard power supply.
 The command signals are received by a floating receiver, which then transmits these signals to the robot via a cable.
 ---